 The Pisac Market near Cusco is one of the most famous markets with plenty of souvenirs to buy.
 Vendors were very friendly and not aggressive.

 Ollantaytambo is a town and impressive Inca archaeological site.
 It’s the start of the famous Inca trail to Machu Picchu and where we boarded the train to Aguas Calientes (town nearest Machu Picchu).
 Climb the temple hill to appreciate its size.
 The Temple of the Sun was a calendar for the Incas, precisely marking the winter and summer solstice.
-Our guide was an accomplished professor, so he shared more amazing facts about this place than I can share.
+Our guide was an accomplished professor, so he shared many amazing facts that boggled our minds.

 Looking back at the town of Ollantaytambo from Temple Hill.

-Our favorite place to stay was Posada Del Inca Yucay boutique hotel in the Sacred Valley, a former monastery is surrounded by the Andes.
+Our favorite place to stay on the entire trip was Posada Del Inca Yucay boutique hotel in the Sacred Valley, a former monastery is surrounded by the Andes.

 SCHEDULE (Go to the Monograms website for tour details)